One in four couldn't pay credit-card bills: Survey

 As of the end of July, the average deferral rate for personal loans and credit cards at the Big Six banks fell to 4.3 per cent, down from 9.6 per cent in April, according to RBC, which said that banks deferred payments on nearly 470,000 credit cards.

-By August’s end, Scotiabank said that credit cards were its smallest source of payment deferrals (compared with auto loans and mortgages,) noting that after deferrals ended, 96.8 per cent of customers remained current on their payments.
+By August's end, Scotiabank said that credit cards were its smallest source of payment deferrals (compared with auto loans and mortgages), noting that after deferrals ended, 96.8 per cent of customers remained current with their payments.

 This report by The Canadian Press was first published Sept.
 17, 2020.